XuewenWangUGA/MacroHapCaller/README.md

 ## Configure file format for InDel
-The config file for InDel is in a BED format tabular separated plain text file, which coordinates start from 0.
+The config file for InDel is in a BED format tabular separated plain text file, with coordinates started from 0.
 The REF and ALT are the bases for InDel in the reference genome and variant.
 An example file is given for 8-kb fragments containing human CODIS STR.
 For Details, please read our paper.
 There is one fixed headline and 5 columns in each line.
 Then each subsequent line is for one InDel site.
 If multiple InDel for the same coordinate, list one of them is enough.

     Chrom	ChromStart	ChromEnd	REF	ALT
     chr1	230764747	230764748	GA	G